 Even if I filled my schedule-book and worked from morning to night, at best I would be an honorable workman plying a clean, sophisticated white collar trade.
 But I would always be only one or two steps removed from clock-punching.

 Unlike the America our parents and school teachers experienced eking their way through the great Depression in the 1930s, there really is a lot of money out there in America.
-My wife’s prod was to ask me why I wanted to settle for only that narrow slice of the money pie out there which I would earn by hourly labor.
+My wife’s prod was to ask me why I wanted to settle for only that narrow slice of the money pie which I would earn by hourly labor.
 The gong of the epiphany-moment struck everlastingly when she suggested that there are other ways of doing things.
 There actually are good, honorable, legitimate ways of expanding and multiplying my bread-winning capacity which I would miss out on if all I did was confine myself to a fancy hourly wage.

 I eventually took her comments about money as a kind of eye-opening challenge, a wake up call to become aware of opportunities I otherwise just plain didn’t see.